 Daily Herald full-text newspaper articles from 1995-Present

 Full access to the 1940 census images and 1940 census maps and descriptions.

 Offers access to an extraordinary database of information on 11 million immigrants from 1820 through 1892.

 Search more than 500,000 naturalization petitions covering 1871 to 1929.

 Digital Library on American Slavery

-Detailed information on about 80,000 individual slaves, 8,000 free people of color, and 62,000 whites - both slaveowners and non-slaveowners - extracted from legislative and county court petitions, wills, inventories, deeds, bills of sale, depositions and court proceedings.
+Detailed information on approximately 80,000 individual slaves, 8,000 free people of color, and 62,000 whites - both slaveowners and non-slaveowners - extracted from legislative and county court petitions, wills, inventories, deeds, bills of sale, depositions, and court proceedings.

 DuPage County Genealogical Society

-Web site includes indexes of DuPage records, history and maps of DuPage County, and information on upcoming events and classes.
+Includes indexes of DuPage records, history, and maps of DuPage County, and information on upcoming events and classes.